 The tomato plants have several quarter-sized fruits on them already along with a boatload of new blossoms.
 The first-planted carrots are looking nice and healthy.
 I even spotted some lettuce in there this week.
 I was so excited we finally had some lettuce until Papa had me try some.
 YUCK!
 I guess this heat wasn’t good for the lettuce and it’s turned into the most bitter stuff I’ve ever tasted.
 I hope the chickens enjoy it.

-You know what looks the healthiest?
+Do you know what looks the healthiest?
 That stupid “volunteer” tomato pot where I’d wanted to grow parsley.
 Maybe that’s because it’s in a terra-cotta pot.
 They dry out so quickly that Papa has been watering the plants every couple of days.
 So it’s getting more babying than any other area.
-I said plants, plural, because I know there has to be more than one in there … I never got around to thinning them out.
+I said plants, plural because I know there has to be more than one in there … I never got around to thinning them out.

 I’m still over-the-top excited about our grapes though.
 So far, no problems.
 Papa recently remembered that they aren’t both Concord.
 There was a section of Catawba grapes in the store right next to the Concord, so we’re pretty sure there’s one of each plant.
 I’m sure they’ll both taste delicious.